Estelope/Estelope/README.md

 **Things About Me:**

-- 👨🏽‍💻 I'm excited to share that I've completed my coding education at Epicodus.
+- 👨🏽‍💻 I'm excited to share that I've completed my coding education at Epicodus and the following internship with SignedPic
-- 🌱 I’m currently learning Javascript, React, MySQL, and C# with ASP.NET and experimenting with Unity game engine and AI api implimentation.
+- 🌱 Stack: Javascript, React, AWS, Azure, MySQL, PostgreSQL, and C# with ASP.NET.
+Experimenting with Unity game engine and AI api implimentation.
 - 📫 How to reach me: elopez14567@gmail.com;

 **Languages and Tools:**